alice-fit-fee-upgrade/.github/profile/README.md

 ## About the project
 This group collaborates on the Fast Interaction Trigger (FIT) Front-End Electronics Upgrade for the ALICE Experiment at CERN.
-The main contributors are members of the ALICE-PL consortium Warsaw University of Technology, AGH University of Technology, Institute of Nuclear Physics Polish Academy of Sciences, and National Centre of Nuclear Research.
+The main contributors are members of the ALICE-PL consortium Warsaw University of Technology, AGH University of Science and Technology, Institute of Nuclear Physics Polish Academy of Sciences, and National Centre of Nuclear Research.

 <!--